anuket-project/anuket-specifications/doc/ref_cert/README.md

 <a name="testing-integration-requirements"></a>
 ## Test case integration requirements

-To reach all goals (verification, validation, compliance and conformance) expected by CNTT, all test cases must be delivered as [Docker containers](https://www.docker.com/) and meet the requirements to simplify the CI toolchain setups:
+To reach all goals (verification, validation, compliance, and conformance) expected by CNTT, all test cases must be delivered as [Docker containers](https://www.docker.com/) and meet the requirements to simplify the CI toolchain setups: